maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 Third, Git writes the file entries in the tree graph to the index.
 This, too, results in no changes.
 The index already has the same content as the `a2` commit.

-Fourth, the contents of `HEAD` is set to the hash of the `a2` commit:
+Fourth, the content of `HEAD` is set to the hash of the `a2` commit:

 ```
 37888c274ecb894b656829d55e88cd086c9b2f72
 ```

-Setting the contents of `HEAD` to a hash puts the repository in the detached `HEAD` state.
+Setting the content of `HEAD` to a hash puts the repository in the detached `HEAD` state.
 Notice that `HEAD` points directly at the `a2` commit in the graph below.

 file://images/9-a2detachedhead.png